Coronavirus / COVID-19

 - the Modern Slavery helpline can be contacted: 0800 0121 700.

 Where a professional has information about an individual slavery victim, a referral should be made to inform the local Safeguarding Adults Team (see Local Contacts and Safeguarding Enquiries, Trafford Strategic Safeguarding Partnership APPP).

 Advice should be sought from the Trafford Safeguarding Adults Team, the local Public Protection Unit in Trafford (contactable via the police switchboard) (see Local Contacts) or the Modern Slavery helpline if the professional wants to discuss their concerns or is unsure about what action they should take.

 Where a person is considered incapable of giving informed consent as they lack mental capacity (see Mental Capacity chapter), an Independent Mental Capacity Advocate should be appointed to help them make decisions.
 The person should still be at the centre of the decision making process.

 The National Referral Mechanism (NRM) provides a framework for identification, referral and recording of potential modern slavery victims.

 Certain organisations are termed ‘first responders’ in relation to the NRM process.
-These are organisations with a responsibility to identify and refer potential adult or child victims of modern slavery and include local authorities and police forces (see Modern Slavery Guidance p 16 for the full list of first responders).
+Only staff at these organisations can refer potential adult or child victims of modern slavery.
+They include local authorities and police forces (see National Referral Mechanism Guidance: Adult for the full list of first responders).